MichaIng/DietPi-Docs/docs/software/programming.md

 [Return to the **Optimised Software list**](../../dietpi_optimised_software)

 [^1]:
     [Logitech Media Server](../media/#logitech-media-server) already listened to port `9000`, and this is why **Portainer** has been configured to start using port `9002`.
-Container internal port needs to stay `9000`, and the actual command is `docker run -d -p 9002:9000`.
 For more details on the implementation Portainer in DietPi see the GitHub task: <https://github.com/MichaIng/DietPi/pull/3933>